iiasa/ece-docs/scenario-databases.rst

 Database API
 ------------

-You can query scenario data from an IIASA database instance directly via Python, R or a Rest API.
-Refer to the User Guide for :ref:`local-processing` for more information!
+You can query scenario data from an IIASA database instance directly via Python or R.
+Refer to the User Guide for :ref:`query-iiasa-databases` for more information!